top of page

 Adrian looked up at the sky.

 “They don’t deserve to have eyes down here.
-They should come face it themselves instead of waiting and monitoring.”
+They should face it themselves instead of waiting and monitoring.”

 “Probably would make more sense,” Adrian admitted—a common debate.
 “What about Ethan and Warren, did you see them on your way in?”